 In general, the Income Tax Act (Canada) (ITA) prohibits an older member of a pension plan from accruing pension benefits in the following cases: (1) after the end of the year in which the member attains 71 years of age; and (2) if the member has returned to work and is receiving a pension from the plan (a re-employed retiree).
 However, contributions to a SMEP in respect of members over age 71 and re-employed retirees are currently deemed to be eligible contributions for tax purposes.
 The Canada Revenue Agency recognized that contributions to a SMEP are typically made pursuant to a collective agreement that may require pension contributions as a condition of employment without any differentiation based on age or re-employment.
 As a result, it permitted such contributions to be made to a SMEP even where an employee did not accrue a benefit (for instance, an employee over age 71 or an employee collecting a plan pension).

-The new rules will amend the ITA to prohibit contributions to a SMEP made in respect of either:
+The new rules, once in force, will amend the ITA to prohibit contributions to a SMEP made in respect of either:

 - a member after the end of the year in which the member attains 71 years of age; or